 Carlotta’s strengths are building coalitions across diverse groups and creating messages that resonate with target audiences.
 The result is well-supported, well-funded initiatives.
 Her enthusiasm and focus will enhance all projects benefiting from her engagement.

 Summary of Experience

-- Launched Morrisville Innovation Foundation and East Meets West Festival, which received the 2017 National League of Cities Cultural Diversity award.
+- President – Morrisville (NC) Chamber of Commerce.
+Launched East Meets West Festival, which received the 2017 National League of Cities Cultural Diversity award.
 Increased non-dues revenue by 63%.

 - Content contributor to Forbes Nonprofit Council, Nonprofit Pro and Institute for Organizational Management.